 Electronic devices must be powered off and may not be used during the academic school day, including drop-off and pick-up, without express staff permission.
 Students may not keep electronic devices on their person during the academic school day.
-If a student must bring a cell phone or other electronic device to school, he or she must keep it in a locker for the entire day including during recess, lunch, passing periods, and study halls.
+This includes, but is not limited to: Cellphones; smartwatches, and wireless headphones.
+If it is necessary a student must bring a cell phone or other electronic device to school, he or she must keep it in a locker for the entire day including during recess, lunch, passing periods, and study halls.
 Such devices include but are not limited to laptops, portable audio devices, head/earphones, hand-held video games, cell phones, and any other device or accessory with wireless or cellular capabilities, including but not limited to watches and eyewear.
 Exceptions will be made for necessary medical devices and at the Principal's discretion.

-Any student who is using a phone or other electronic device during the day will have that device confiscated until the end of the day.
+Any student who uses a phone or other electronic device during the day will have that device confiscated until the end of the day.
 If there is reason to believe that the device has been used in the transmission or reception of communications prohibited by law, policy, or regulation, the device may be powered on and searched.